 Pricing: The i7+ is expensive but worth it

-At an introductory price of $949, the Roomba i7+ is the most costly Roomba ever.
-When the Roomba 980 was launched, it had a price tag of $899.
-The $50 price difference might be minimal, so most people are not complaining, especially if you consider that the new model has more smarts, a speedier processor, and more computing power.
+At an introductory price, the Roomba i7+ is the most costly Roomba ever.
+When the Roomba 980 was launched, it had a comparable price.
+The price difference might be minimal, so most people are not complaining, especially if you consider that the new model has more smarts, a speedier processor, and more computing power.

 As we have mentioned before, the Roomba i7+ is actually two robots that are working together to make your household cleaning less taxing for you.
-The product sells for $949.
-If for some reason, you are among the rare breed of people who likes cleaning out dustbins, you can get the Roomba i7+ robot vacuum for $699.
+If for some reason, you are among the rare breed of people who likes cleaning out dustbins, you can get the Roomba i7+ robot vacuum for a decent price.
 This way, you can still enjoy the saved floor maps and the targeted cleaning features, without the CleanBase.

-If you changed your mind later on and decided that emptying out dustbins is not a good use of your time, you can buy the CleanBase for $299.
+If you changed your mind later on and decided that emptying out dustbins is not a good use of your time, you can buy the CleanBase.
 Sadly, the CleanBase only works with the Roomba i7+.
-Alternatively, you can buy the Roomba e5, which sells for $499.
+Alternatively, you can buy the Roomba e5, which sells for a fair price.
 Remember, however, that the CleanBase only works with the Roomba i7+ robot vacuum.

 It also retains the three-stage cleaning system, where the debris extractor (or in the case of the i7+ the dual rubber brush), a side brush, and powerful suction all work together to lift, clean and send dirt, dust, and debris into the dustbin.

 It also uses a high-efficiency filter that traps up to 99% of dust particles, pollen, mold and other small particulates in the air.
 What’s more, the Roomba i7+ is perfect for those with pets, as it can quickly pick up pet hair without the tangles.